tnewman/interview-dotnet/README.md

+# Tom's Notes
+## Design Tradeoffs
+- In a project with very complex business rules or multiple frontends (API and server-side rendered pages), I would separate the business logic from the controller.
+Separating the code out later would not be difficult.

 # Overview
 This exercise is intentionally left open ended.
 Within you will find a skeleton code base and a json file intended to simulate a database.